samuell/bugs/02-ff-entity-match/README.md

-# Entity matching bug in FeatureForm
+# [Fixed] Entity matching bug in FeatureForm

+This bug is documented in issue [#437](https://github.com/featureform/featureform/issues/437) on the FeatureForm repo.

+This bug is fixed in FeatureForm `1.1.13rc0` as mentioned in the issue.

 ## How to reproduce